When homes are designed, the garage usually receives the least amount of thought, planning and consideration.

 Now isn’t this nicer than plain concrete?

-With size and finish given some consideration, you’ll have a lovely garage that is both functional and deserving of being part of your brand new home.
+With size and finish given a tiny bit of consideration, you’ll have a lovely garage that is both functional and deserving of being part of your brand new home.